MIT-Emerging-Talent/debugging/README.md

 - 🦆 You are not embarrassed to do some [rubber duck debugging](https://rubberduckdebugging.com/).
 - 🥚 You know that someone else will always use your program [in a way you didn't imagine](https://www.youtube.com/watch?v=CfCiW4UhqLo).
 - 🥚 You can study a program skeptically, always asking "_how can I break this program?_".
+- 🥚 Pair programming with someone you trust.
 - 🐣 You can _predict_ a program's behavior while stepping through in the debugger:
   - Which line will execute next?
   - What will change in memory (_callstack_ and _variables_)?